tf-encrypted/tf-encrypted/INSTALL.md

 # Custom Ops

-Certains operations, such as secure randomness generation, rely on C++ extentions of TensorFlow known as [custom ops](https://www.tensorflow.org/guide/extend/op).
+Certains operations, such as secure randomness generation, rely on C++ extensions of TensorFlow known as [custom ops](https://www.tensorflow.org/guide/extend/op).
 These come precompiled with the [tf-encrypted pip package](https://pypi.org/project/tf-encrypted/) but need to be manually compiled when installing from source code as done above.

 On macOS this is straight forward once libtool and automake are installed (see the [detailed instructions](#complete-instructions)):